mafe72/PiDash-Control/README.md

 # PiDash-Control
-This is a system info display with a button interface for soft-shutdown and reboot of the Raspberry Pi.
+This is a system info display with PWM fan control and a one-button interface for soft-shutdown and reboot of the Raspberry Pi.

 License
 -------